mcroston/mcroston.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
+Welcome!
 I'm a Yerby Postdoctoral Fellow at the Harvard T.H.
-Chan School of Public Health.
+Chan School of Public Health and a Graduate Fellow at the Dana-Farber Cancer Institute.
 My work is driven by a simple goal: ensuring that everyone has access to trustworthy, useful health information—no matter who they are or where they get their news.
 I study how health information and misinformation move through our digital lives, with particular attention to under-reached populations who often face both health and communication inequities.

 Working at the intersection of infodemiology, social network analysis, and mixed methods, I map how different communities use social media platforms, examine the health information ecosystems that form within those spaces, and test strategies to interrupt misinformation while amplifying accurate, culturally resonant messages.